 You can configure PyCharm to take you through the problems one by one regardless of their severity.
-Hover the mouse over the widget in top-right corner of the editor, click , select 'Next Error' Action (F2) Goes Through, and enable All Problems.
+Hover over the widget in top-right corner of the editor, click , select 'Next Error' Action (F2) Goes Through, and enable All Problems.

 Run inspections manually

 Some inspections require global code analysis, and that is why they are disabled in the editor.
 These inspections are listed in Show only batch-mode inspections..
 Click and select